 French colony

-Arriving in Dominica in 1635, the French claimed the island as theirs.
+On their way to Dominica in 1635, the French declared the island theirs.
 Originally brought to the island to work on plantations, enslaved Africans rapidly developed a flourishing sugar business.
 Up until they gave Great Britain control of Dominica in 1763, the French dominated the island for almost two centuries.

 British colony